Pallet Town hasn’t changed in four months. Or at least, not that Red can tell just by biking through it.

 “Ah.
 By all means, then, what can I help you with?”

 “My psychic apprenticeship.
-There are six of us right now, and Leader Sabrina is a big believer in the idea that people learn best through teaching.
+There are seven of us right now, and Leader Sabrina is a big believer in the idea that people learn best through teaching.
 So all her students spend most of our time giving lessons to each other or gym members.”

 “Not exactly what you expected, I take it?”